mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 ### Option 3 - Remote radio collecting to receiving radio displaying

-Two micro:bits can be used to collect and record data using the radio commands.
+Two Raggas can be used to collect and record data using the radio commands.
 One Ragga can be setup remotely and the other Ragga can be used to observe the data.
 The first Ragga can send the data it observes to the second Ragga for the observer to record.
-To set up 2 micro:bits so they can communicate over the radio they need to be on the same radio group.
+To set up 2 Raggas so they can communicate over the radio they need to be on the same radio group.

 #### Ragga radio sending code